PierreSchnizer/accml-less/README.md

 # accml-less: A perhaps too rich interface to the Accelerator middle layer

 [accml](https://github.com/python-accelerator-middle-layer/accml)
-is based on interacting with an accelerator twin or machine based on structured messages.
+is based on interacting with an accelerator, twin or machine based on structured messages.
 Its core interaction with the machine is a command or measurement execution engine.